 Rapid Eye Movement

-Does your dog doze off when they kick their legs?
+Does your dog doze off then begin to kick his legs randomly?
 You may be concerned about why this occurs.

 If you also notice them breathing rapidly or wiggling their paws when they’re sleeping, accompanied by grunts and sometimes even groaning, the culprit is most likely rapid eye movement (REM) sleep.

 REM is a period of sleep during which the brain maintains the same activity level while awake.
-The phenomenon applies to both human beings and pets.
-For instance, it is the same thing when humans sleep talk or sleepwalk.
+The phenomenon is present in both human beings and pets.
+For instance, when humans sleep walk or sleep talk, this is during REM sleep.

 Your canine buddy may be more affected if they play a lot during the daytime, as they will almost certainly dream when it is time to sleep.